Certified translation of “maturitní vysvědčení” into English

 2. I will get back to you as soon as possible.
 I cannot always reply to emails straightaway so please be patient.
 All emails are answered within 24 hours.

 3. If you agree with the price and timescale I will send you payment details.
 Payment by bank transfer or PayPal is preferred.
-If paying be PayPal please note that the final price will be slightly higher due to their fees.

 4. Your translation will be either posted or emailed to you by the agreed deadline.